Dobiasd/articles/from_oop_to_fp_-_inheritance.md

 ## A typical Haskell implementation

-The usual haskell approach to this could look like this:
+The usual haskell approach to this could look like so:

 ```haskell
 -- Base.hs